Missouri Background Check

-The Missouri State Highway Patrol's Criminal Justice Information Services Division is responsible for the custody of criminal history records of the State.
-Its Missouri Automated Criminal History Site (MACHS) offers two websites to search criminal history using names as well as one that allows searching using fingerprint.
+The Missouri State Highway Patrol's Criminal Justice Information Services Division is responsible for the custody of criminal history records of the state.
+Its Missouri Automated Criminal History Site (MACHS) offers two websites to search criminal history using names and one that allows searching using fingerprint.

 The name-based search is a great tool to help anyone locate public information.
-It's not as formal (and less reliable) than fingerprint checks however it can provide you with details on any these:
+It's not as formal (and less reliable) than fingerprint checks; however, it can provide you with details on any of these: